 On our way back from the tower we discovered the Ramanna Maharishi shrine in one corner of the park, which was open.
 And you can use the entrance of the shrine to enter the park if you happen to reach here when it is not open.
 The shrine has a golden statue of Ramanna Maharishi in a big hall with an interestingly done roof.
 It was a quiet place and there was just one Pujari there and no one else.
 Probably you can sit inside this shrine and meditate after a good morning walk in the park.
 This was the unexpected discovery at this tower.

-Between the third and fourth tower, we had to stop and respond to out hunger pangs.
+Between the third and fourth tower, we had to stop and respond to our hunger pangs.
 We stopped at the Jayamahal palace hotel for a breakfast, which was almost as serene as the KG Park from the north tower.
 The breakfast was ok.
 But we had a chance to read the morning paper, chat a bit.
 As till now we were all deciphering the maps and trying to match them with the known one-way to reach from one tower to another.

 Fourth or the east tower is also easy to reach as it is at one end of the Ulsoor lake.
 You have to go towards the Old Madras road after crossing the Ulsoor Gurudwara.
 This lake is owned by Madras Sappers, a division of Indian Army.
 And hence it is usually inaccessible to the general public.
 But it seems the luck was in our favor this Sunday.
 There was a national rowing competition going on, and we could enter and climb up to the tower without any hassles.
 Like the south and the west tower, this tower is also on top of a rock.
 And gives a panoramic view of the lake.
 Like the west tower, this tower also had empty altars.
 We got to see the national junior rowing championship, reminded me of my long forgotten sports days and participation in such competitions.

 Joy of Discovery